nionio6915/Euclid_Probe/README.md

 ### OSHPark
 Magnetically coupled Z-Probe PCB sled, originally inspired and created for CroXY 3D Printer.
 Same PCB is used for upper and lower half.
 Uses 4, 1/4x1/8 or 8mmx3mm ring magnets, and an Omron D2F snap action switch, M3 mounting screws, and some other random bits and bobs you probably have laying about. more info at http://git.io/JkzZL

+### My history with magnets
+Some pople have asked how this whole idea started in the first place and what my fascination with magnets are all about...
+ -  When I was in high school, I worked as a carpenter/carpenters helper.
+We kept nails in puches made from the pantleg cutoffs of jeans with either velcro or zipper closures.
+We could 'toss' them to each other... and inevitably, sometimes it would be open, sending nails everywhere as they were thrown.
+The boss kept a baseball sized magnet in the toolbag for collecting and picking up nails or screws that fell out.
+IT blew my mind the first time I saw him doing it (I had thrown the open bag).
+ -  Mag bases for indicators and knife setting gauges i thought were of the cleverest things.
+ -  As and engineering student in univerity, I imagined magnets often while working out statics and dynamics problems.
+It helped visualize forces like gravity or wind that you could not 'see'.
+ - Endeavoring into Reprap, I especially enjoyed the designs of [Walter](https://www.thingiverse.com/walter/designs) where he incorporated them into printer parts like fan ducts and the like.

+So when I designed the first probe to attach to the nose of the Wanhao duplicator, it only had 1 free pin on the Melzi board.
+It was a crude affair of a couple of pieces of PCB proto-board and a recycked Makerbot style endswtich that lost its lever.